 ⁸ A photo from his later years.

 He doesn’t remember any of this on Sunday.
 He is tired and melancholy during lunch.
 He repeats this beautiful memory: he was in Buchenwald with his bedmate Francis.
 They were hungry and every night, with Francis, thanks to Francis, they imagined a huge banquet.
 They had a feast.
-That's the way they went to bed, the way they survived.
-They ate chestnuts.
+That's what they did before going to sleep, that's the way they survived.
+A feast of chestnuts.

-When we came back, he is sitting outside, in the beautiful patio.
+When we come back, he is sitting outside, in the beautiful patio.
 I don't think he recognises us until we are about to leave.
-He is so lonely and sad — a very crumpled old man.
+He is an old man, sad and lonely, in the afternoon light.
 We walk him back to his room and are about to leave.
 (Despite not recognising us, he trusts us, feels that we are friends.)
-An uneasiness overcomes me; I don’t want to leave him like that, so sad and be accompanied by this sadness all the way home.
-I notice on his night table, his last text, Rimbaud's "Saison en enfer”.
+An uneasiness overcomes me; I don’t want our departure to happen this way.
+It is perhaps selfish — I don't want to be accompanied by this sadness all the way home.
+I notice on his night table, his last text.
+Rimbaud, "Saison en enfer”.

 Do you want me to read for you ?